-Under the IROL, water access entitlements (WAE), which are interim water allocations are identified in two ways for management and sharing purposes.
+Under the IROL, WAE (i.e. interim water allocations) are identified in two ways for management and sharing purposes.
 The first way is described in the IROL as "Interim Water Allocation to be managed under the Licence".
 These are all surface water WAE which have volumes attached and receive Part A charges.
 Their distribution is illustrated in the following chart and table.